-How many dog bins have been removed

-from road verges in each of the past two

-financial years and how many are

-scheduled to be removed in this financial year?
-In each instance please list how to be removed as a result of your budget many have been replaced.
+3. How many dog bins have been removed from road verges in each of the past two financial years and how many are scheduled to be removed in this financial year?
+In each instance please list how many have been replaced.